Giorgio Behr: Other

-Giorgio Behr is co-founder President of the charitable foundation Museum Railway Stein am Rhein / Etzwilen – Singen.
+Giorgio Behr is co-founder President of the charitable foundation Museumsbahn SEHR & RS, a heritage railway between Stein am Rhein / Etzwilen and Singen (Hohentwiel) (the Etzwilen–Singen railway line).
 With his noteworthy contribution, he has made the repair of, amongst others, the Ramsen station, the section in the area of Singen possible and the purchase of various vehicles.
 The SEHR & RS operates the SBB's only steam railway line, which runs from Stein am Rhein via the Rhein Hemishofen bridge over the Rhine and the state border to Singen.
 On 28 May 2011, for the first time since 1969 a passenger train across the border to Germany ran there.
 Thousands (in total there were about 10.000 visitors on the opening day) welcomed the first passenger train since 1969 - as in the founding of 1875.

 As co-founder and main sponsor of the non-profit foundation National Handball Training & Performance Center NHTLZ Schweizersbild, Behr is also involved in indoor sports promotion in the greater Schaffhausen region.
 On 9 September 2011 the largest handball training center in Switzerland opened, in the BBC-Arena, a well-respected Europe-wide complex with four training halls and three game halls, a campus and an affiliated hotel operation.
 The Suisse Handball Academy SHA, set up by Giorgio Behr and led by Michael Suter, also enables young talent to combine sport and training.
 Behr is president of the Foundation Council of the non-profit foundation NHTLZ.

 Giorgio Behr was himself with Gelbschwarz Schaffhausen at the beginning of the 1970s, under coach Eugen Wüger, player in the NLA (National League A) and NLB (today together Swiss Handball League SHL).
 After returning to his home club Kadetten Schaffhausen, he led the team as player-coach and trainer to the NLB (National League B) and founded a successful youth department (under President and Kadetten honorary member Kurt Baader).
 After a professional and family-related break, he took over the handball department as president in 1992, with a small team of former players, teammates and other Kadetten officials.
 Since then, the Kadetten have been playing at the top of the NLA in Swiss handball.
-In 1993, for the first time, they achieved qualification for participation in the European Cup in 1999, with the winning of the Cup victory it became the first national title the won.
+In 1993, for the first time, they achieved qualification for participation in the European Cup in 1999, with the winning of the Cup victory it became the first national title they won.
 The Kadetten won the Masters championship title for the first time in 2005, to which five more followed until 2012.
 Today, the Kadetten are record title holders in both the Supercup and the Swiss Cup and one of the most successful clubs in terms of master championship titles.
 Behr was also for about 15 years the president of the Legal Authority for interregional leagues (ZDK SHV) and initiator and co-founder of the Suisse Handball League SHL, the merger of the NLA and NLB teams in men's handball.
 For four years, he was president of the SHL and a member of SHV's executive board.